hamzaj17/EchoMind/README.md

 ✅ Clean microservices architecture (FastAPI + Node.js + Neon).

-✅ Fully deployed on Railway for global access
+✅ Backend fully deployed on Railway for global access.

+✅ Frontend fully deployed on Vercel and connected to backend.

 ✅ Extendable for frontend apps, Discord bots, or mobile clients.